 This is an in-depth course that examines the Who, What, Where, Why, and When of the Character.
 The actor is made aware of connecting what precedes and follows each scene as a tool for creating reality.
-A clearer grasp of
+A clearer grasp of the author's given circumstances is developed through exploration, improvisation, and manifestation of place.
+Finally, the actor learns to create character through behavior, and understands blocking through motivation.
+PR - G101

 This course allows the actor an exploration into their vocal range through television commercials, radio spots, animation, promos, and narration.
 The course teaches the actor to create character with their voice, through phrasing and instinctual connection.
 It is a vocal journey; wherein the actor gets clear on where they fit into the marketplace.
+PR - A141 up to allow each actor their own sense of artistry and creativity mixed in with many adjustments and surprises, much like professional actors find in the real world.
+The course focuses on the call back, mastering the cue card and boosting improvisational skills.
 PR - A141